starstormhun/StarPlugins/README.md

 For both Maker and Studio.
 Also lets you swap shaders for others.
 Contains a built-in tutorial and help section due to its many options.

+#### Performancer [KK/KKS]
+Optimises some aspects of Charastudio to make it more efficient in scenes that use lots of character or lots of objects.

 #### Shader Fixer [KK/KKS]
 By default it fixes the KKUSS / KKUTS shaders by making sure they always have at least a flat normal map.
 The shader and property name filters are configurable, thus it can be extended to work on other shaders.